-And in spite of the raw fact that I would not exist had he lived, I couldn’t help but feel the void he left in the world, and my mother’s heart, when the news broke that he had been gunned down.
+And in spite of the raw fact that I would not exist had he lived, I couldn’t help but feel the void he left in the world, and my mother’s heart when the news broke that he had been gunned down.

-In a box that contains pieces of her WASP memorabilia, along with the many letters he wrote to her from the South Pacific, is a newspaper clipping, despite its brittle state it is easily read:
+In a box that contains pieces of her WASP memorabilia, along with the many letters he wrote to her from the South Pacific, is a newspaper clipping, despite the brittle state it is easily read: